arconnectio/landing/outstatic/content/blogs/arweave-for-beginners-how-to-buy-arweave-tokens.md

 Please note, ArConnect does not store any personal information or payment method details.
 Any personal information or payment method details provided is done directly via Transak's user interface.
 Transak's privacy policy can be found [here](https://transak.com/privacy-policy).

+## everPay & Permaswap

+One alternative service that blends the on-ramp service with the exchange to make an all-in-one solution is [everPay](https://everpay.io/).
+With everPay, you purchase the USDC token and then swap that for AR Tokens.
+A nice feature is everPay supports multiple Arweave account options.
+For example, if you are using ArConnect, you can connect that account to the everPay platform for direct deposit of the AR Tokens.

+The [process for using everPay](https://everpay.zendesk.com/hc/en-us/articles/18677901470617-How-to-use-legend-to-buy-crypto-currency-) is slightly different than the other options: Connect your account/wallet to the everPay platform, buy USDC tokens, swap USDC for AR Tokens, done.

+everPay has close to worldwide support for their services.

 ## Additional on ramp services

 In general, on ramp services are the most straightforward way to purchase AR Tokens.
 Most services accept multiple currencies and allow purchases with debit/credit cards, wire transfer, or other local payment methods.